chester-tan/chester-tan.github.io/index.md

   - [\_chester\_tan](https://twitter.com/_chester_tan)
 - GitHub: [chester-tan](https://github.com/chester-tan)

+# A Photo

 And in case you'd like to know what I sort of look like:

 ![profile picture](./hello.jpg)

+# Source Code

 This site is built using [Jekyll](https://jekyllrb.com/), hosted by [GitHub](https://github.com), and deployed using [GitHub Pages](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/about-github-pages-and-jekyll).
+Find its source code [here](https://github.com/chester-tan/chester-tan.github.io).